barryclark/jekyll-now/_posts/2016-05-01-CT-FIG-The-Games-I-Played.md

 ---
 layout: post
 title: CT FIG - The Games I Played
+description: In the spirit of Tabletop Day, I'd like to give a shout out to all the awesome games I played while at the CT FIG
 featured: ctfig.png
 category: conventions
 tags: [ct fig, games, international tabletop day]